DevStorm9833/AQI/README.md

 7. AQI Map
    + Search Button
    + When you click on any location or search for any location it should zoom the map to that location.
-   + In left side all the AQI details should be shown.
+   + In left side all the AQI details should be shown...
+Refer https://www.aqi.in/in/air-quality-map

 8. NPI Map
    + Search Button